richfairchild/Intro-to-GIT/README.md

 All team members:

 1. Pull it into your local environment (or can all be done in the browser on github.com).
-2. You might need to add the original repo as your upstream: `git remote add upsteam https://github.com/LiRogers/Intro-to-GIT.git` Github desktop will do this for you.
+2. You might need to add the original repo as your upstream: `git remote add upstream https://github.com/LiRogers/Intro-to-GIT.git` Github desktop will do this for you.
 3. Create a new branch in your fork and fill in some of the answers in dplyr\_tutorial in your local environment.
 4. Push your branch to github.
 5. Compare your branch to your team mates via pull requests.